-Though Israel is a small country it has both desert and snowy mountains (occasionally).
+Though Israel is a small country, it has both desert and snowy mountains.
 Thus you can experience both camel ride and skiing in the snow, within only several hours of drive.
 And today we are going for a camel ride.
 Let’s begin!

 Map of the area:

-The camels are lying (like in the photo above), so it’s very easy to get on.
+The camels are lying like in the photo above, so it is straightforward to get on.
 The only scary moment is when they stand up (back legs first so you have to hold on).

 The one hour tour stars at the ranch, then you are led to a viewpoint of the Nabataean city Mamshit and back.

 The camel caravan is led by the instructor which also tells you a little about the farm, the camels, and Mamshit.
 For example, did you know that camel’s blood is different from other animals?
 It has the potential of absorbing big quantities of water.
 If a cow would drink the same amount of water, it would die.

 If you are traveling with younger kids, then you will share a sitting place.
 Older kids (5-6 years old) could sit by themselves.
 My daughter was 2.5 years old during the ride, and we sat together.
 I sat behind so that I could hold her.